Basking shark: Taxonomy

 The basking shark is the only extant member of the family Cetorhinidae, part of the mackerel shark order Lamniformes.
-Johan Ernst Gunnerus first described the species as Cetorhinus maximus, from a specimen found in Norway, naming it.
-The genus name Cetorhinus comes from the Greek ketos, meaning "marine monster" or "whale", and rhina, an ancient obscure Greek word meaning "shark".
-The species name maximum is from Latin and means "greatest".
-Following its initial description, more attempts at naming included: Squalus isodus, in 1819 by Italian zoologist Saverio Macri (1754–1848); Squalus elephas, by Charles Alexandre Lesueur in 1822; Squalus rashleighanus, by Jonathan Couch in 1838; Squalus cetaceus, by Laurens Theodorus Gronovius in 1854; Cetorhinus blainvillei by the Portuguese biologist Felix Antonio de Brito Capello (1828–1879) in 1869; Selachus pennantii, by Charles John Cornish in 1885; Cetorhinus maximus infanuncula, by Dutch zoologists Antonius Boudewijn Deinse (1885–1965) and Marcus Jan Adriani (1929–1995) in 1953; and Cetorhinus maximus normani, by Siccardi in 1961.
+Johan Ernst Gunnerus first described the species as Cetorhinus maximus from a specimen found in Norway.
+The genus name Cetorhinus was published without an etymology, but is presumed to be from the Geek ketos, meaning "marine monster" or "whale", and rhine, an ancient obscure Greek word meaning "shark".
+The species name maximus is from Latin and means "greatest".
+Following its initial description, more attempts at naming included: Squalus isodus, by Italian zoologist Saverio Macri (1754–1848) in 1819; Squalus elephas, by Charles Alexandre Lesueur in 1822; Squalus rashleighanus, by Jonathan Couch in 1838; Squalus cetaceus, by Laurens Theodorus Gronovius in 1854; Cetorhinus blainvillei, by the Portuguese biologist Felix Antonio de Brito Capello (1828–1879) in 1869; Selachus pennantii, by Charles John Cornish in 1885; Cetorhinus maximus infanuncula, by Dutch zoologists Antonius Boudewijn Deinse (1885–1965) and Marcus Jan Adriani (1929–1995) in 1953; and Cetorhinus maximus normani, by Siccardi in 1961.
 In Orkney, it is called hoe-mother (contracted homer), meaning "the mother of the piked dogfish".

 Evolutionary history

-The oldest known members of Cetorhinidae are members of the extinct genus Keasius, from the middle Eocene of Antarctica, the Eocene of Oregon and possibly the Eocene of Russia.
+The oldest known members of Cetorhinidae are members of the extinct genus Keasius, from the middle Eocene of Antarctica, the Eocene of Oregon, and possibly the Eocene of Russia.
 Members of the modern genus Cetorhinus appear during the Miocene, with members of the modern species appearing during the Late Miocene.
 The association of Pseudocetorhinus from the Late Triassic of Europe with Cetorhinidae is doubtful.